High Blood Pressure 101

 Non-steroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen (Mortin, Advil) and aspirin cause increased blood pressure and cause stroke, kidney damage, heart failure, and heart attack.
 It is very important to not take more than the recommended amount of NSAIDs, and people already dealing with high BP need to be especially cautious.

-Cough and cold medicines often contain active ingredients such as pseudoephedrine or phenylephrine that constricts the arteries in the nose to help it decongest, but the drugs would constrict arteries not only in the nose but in the whole body, leading to an increase in blood pressure.
+Cough and cold medicines often contain active ingredients such as pseudoephedrine or phenylephrine that constrict the arteries in the nose to help them decongest, but the drugs would constrict arteries not only in the nose but in the whole body, leading to an increase in BP.